-In the event a student is called to active duty, (or operationally deployed) he or she must complete a Withdrawal from the University form along with a copy of his or her deployment orders, and submit to the Registrar's Office.
+In the event a student is called to active duty, (or operationally deployed) he or she must complete a Withdrawal from the University form along with a copy of his or her deployment orders and submit to the Registrar's Office.
 Upon request from the student, the registrar's staff will provide assistance with this process.
 If the student withdraws during the drop period, the classes will be dropped without having the courses appear on their record.
 If the withdrawal occurs after the end of the drop period, the student's transcript will show grades of W in all active courses.
 A note will be placed in the student's record together with a copy of the deployment orders to indicate that the W was due to military call-up.
 Any students withdrawing under this situation qualify for readmission to the university.
 All financial charges for the term will be reverted by the university.

-Reservists and National Guardsmen on active-duty are covered in the same manner.
+Reservists and National Guardsmen on active duty are covered in the same manner.
 The student's account will be credited with 100% of tuition and fee charges assessed.
 Students are responsible for any monies received by Pfeiffer University for enrollment certifications processed prior to the beginning of the semester.
-Please contact the VA Certifying Official for Pfeiffer at X3061, if you are unsure of your responsibility for repaying any VA entitlement
+Please contact the VA Certifying Official in the Registrar's office for Pfeiffer at 704-463-3061, if you are unsure of your responsibility for repaying any VA entitlement benefits certified prior to the first day of the semester.